-Learn practical AI-first strategies to help your small business thrive as AI search features change how customers find you online.
+learn practical ai-first strategies to help your small business thrive as ai search features change how customers find you online.

 Hey there, small business owners and marketers!
 If you're running a local shop, an e-commerce side hustle, or a service-based gig like consulting or freelancing, you've probably noticed something funky with your website traffic lately.
 Google searches aren't sending as many visitors your way, and it's not because people stopped looking for what you offer.
 The culprit?
 AI-powered search (opens in a new tab) features, like Google's AI Overviews, which are answering questions right on the results page—without anyone clicking through to your site.

 As of mid-2025, studies show that organic clicks from Google have dropped by an average of 15%, with some industries (like health and wellness) seeing declines up to 30%.
-Tools like ChatGPT are grabbing a tiny slice (1-2%) of search traffic, but the real thief is Google's own AI summaries handling simple queries.
+Tools like ChatGPT (opens in a new tab) are grabbing a tiny slice (1-2%) of search traffic, but the real thief is Google's own AI summaries handling simple queries.
 The good news?
 You don't need a big budget or a tech team to fight back.
-In this post, I'll break down practical, AI-first strategies inspired by experts like Nate Jones (from his recent insights on AI and SEO).
+In this post, I'll break down practical, AI-first strategies inspired by experts like Nate Jones (from his recent insights on AI and SEO (opens in a new tab)).
 These are tailored for small businesses—easy to implement with free tools, a bit of time, and some smart content tweaks.
 Let's turn AI from a traffic stealer into your secret ally.

 Organic clicks dropped across industries in 2025